 We arrived at Royal Portbury docks on schedule which was just before the allotted time of 10.00am, I had assumed by the correspondence from HAL that security was an issue but we were let into the docks without having to show any documents.
-We were directed to area C which was the designated for visitor parking.
-A queue had already formed at the gate and I immediately picked out Cruising Mates very own Skier Pete and walked over to introduce myself.
+We were directed to area C which was designated for visitor parking.
+A queue had already formed at the gate and I immediately picked out Cruising Mates’s very own Skier Pete and walked over to introduce myself.
 I am not sure why but we were delayed getting on by some 30 minutes.
-Not a problem for me but I did feel sorry for the actual passengers stood waiting for the coach excursions to Bath & the Cotswold’s who stood next to us the whole time.
+Not a problem for me but I did feel sorry for the actual passengers who stood waiting for the coach excursions to Bath & the Cotswolds who stood next to us the whole time.
 While waiting we were given health Public Health Questionnaires to fill in and also handed a HAL goodie bag containing bits and pieces including their new brochures for 2012.

-Once on board we were ushered into a lift and taken up to deck 12 to await the rest of the party to join us.
+Once on board, we were ushered into a lift and taken up to deck 12 to await the rest of the party to join us.
 Stepping outside we found ourselves immediately overlooking the pool area which compared to recent ships that we have been on seemed very intimate.
 Our tour commenced and we were shown through most of the public areas.
-The Prinsendam is a not a large ship and is nicknamed the “elegant explorer” which I think describes her perfectly.
+The Prinsendam is not a large ship and is nicknamed the “elegant explorer” which I think describes her perfectly.
 She has the feel of a yacht but still manages to feel very spacious.

-After lunch we were given a talk and slide show on the Holland America Cruise line by our guide for the day Darren, who gave us a good insight into what they provide as a cruise line with a brief introduction to some of the itineraries they provide.
+After lunch, we were given a talk and slide show on the Holland America Cruise line by our guide for the day Darren, who gave us a good insight into what they provide as a cruise line with a brief introduction to some of the itineraries they provide.

-I very much enjoyed my brief tour of the Prinsendam but would conclude by saying HAL would probably suite the more senior cruisers amongst us, providing a very traditional product which is not all glitzy as most of the newer ships tend to have these days.
-From what I experienced today, I got the impression that they give excellent service and coupled with varying itinerary’s are a class act and will hopefully one day we will get the opportunity to give them a go.
+I very much enjoyed my brief tour of the Prinsendam but would conclude by saying HAL would probably suit the more senior cruisers amongst us, providing a very traditional product which is not all glitzy as most of the newer ships tend to have these days.
+From what I experienced today, I got the impression that they give excellent service and coupled with varying itineraries are a class act and will hopefully one day we will get the opportunity to give them a go.